 70% Rule House Flip Calculator

-Calculate the maximum offer for a fix-and-flip property using the 70% Rule.
-Factors in ARV, repair costs, closing costs, and holding costs.
+Free online 70% rule house flip calculator.
+Work out the maximum offer for a fix-and-flip property using ARV, repair costs, closing costs, and holding costs instantly.

 Enter Values